scruss/taflmunge/README.md

 * RECID has had leading zeroes stripped.
 * "Class of Emission (2)" has been retained as CL2EMMIS (it was stripped out by the offical DOS-only DBF converter).
+* Transmission power units (for those rated in watts) is stored in PWRUNIT.
 * Text fields have had blanks stripped, spacing normalized, and quote characters removed, as clearly some imports to the database had come straight from Excel.